RickofManc/fresh-casts/README.md

 The 'Hub and Spoke' structure should provide users with content from their initial landing, and allowing their intrigue to click on a post and find out more, or refine the content by choosing one of five categories located conveniently in the NavBar Menu, Footer or by clicking a category within the posts listed on the homepage.

-Aesthetically pages will be clean to promote the information, and allow users to flow between differing categories and expanding posts to learn more and add a Like.
+Aesthetically pages will be clean to promote the information, and allow users to flow between differing categories and expanding posts to learn more and add contribute.
 Convention from popular information based sites will be adopted so users feel at home and therefore capture their engagement within the first few seconds.

 #### Wireframes

 As part of this phase wireframes for mobile and desktop devices have been produced using [Balsamiq](https://balsamiq.com/wireframes/) (see image below - the wireframes are located within the project [Repo](wireframes)).

 The website is responsive through differing screen widths being designed for mobile first to a max-width of 767px.
-Tablets are responsive from 768px through to 1023px, and desktops from 1024px upward.
+Tablets are responsive from 768px through to 1023px, laptops from 1023-1440px, and desktops from 1440px upward.

 <details>
     <summary><b>Wireframes</b></summary>